-On the Installation Settings window, click on Install at the bottom of the window.
+On the Installation Settings window, select Install at the bottom of the window.

 The Confirm Installation window appears.
-If you want to check or change settings, click on Back; otherwise, click on Install to confirm and to install the operating system.
+If you want to check or change settings, select Back; otherwise, select Install to confirm and to install the operating system.

 Note: The installation runs for approximately 30 minutes.
 The process automatically reboots the SMW from the hard disk, and the installation continues with system configuration.